 Does the Apple HomePod mini collect your data?

-It seems like everybody and their mother is harvesting personal data from technology users these days.
-A lot of people are hesitant to buy a smart speaker because of this fear, and tech companies like Apple are keenly aware of this.
+It seems like everybody is harvesting personal data from technology users these days.
+Many people hesitate to buy a smart speaker because of this fear, and tech companies like Apple are keenly aware.

 Unlike many smart speakers, the HomePod mini has no microphone mute button.
 Other speakers often include these to reassure users that the device is not recording them when they don’t want it to.